nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <u> What is CLI?</u>

 To understand CLI better, here is an analogy:
-Imagine you are in a restaurant with a talented chef in the kitchen.
+Imagine being in a restaurant with a talented chef in the kitchen.
 The chef represents the computer.
-The CLI is like communicating directly with the chef by giving specific instructions or "orders" about what you want to eat.
+The CLI helps you to communicate directly with the chef by giving specific instructions or "orders" about what you want to eat.
 Hence, the CLI is a way to interact with your computer by giving precise, text-based instructions, much like talking directly to a chef to customize your meal.
+Using a CLI can greatly enhance your efficiency as you no longer have to toggle between the mouse and your keyboard.
+Don't worry if this is your first time using the CLI, you'll get used to it in no time.

 <img src="images/UserGuide/CLI.png" class="centerImage">
 In this section, you can enter your user commands in the command line in order to communicate with the application.

 --------------------------------------------------------------------------------------------------------------------
 ## Quick start
+Follow these steps if this is your first time using ExecutivePro:

 1. Ensure you have Java `11` or above installed in your Computer.
-    1. If you have installed Java before, check that you have the right version, which is Java `11`.
+    1. If you have already installed Java, check that you have Java version `11`.
         - If you are using Windows, open up command prompt and type `java -version` and enter.
         - If you are using Mac, open up terminal and type `java -version` and enter.
     2. If you do not have Java `11`: